coreeff/airbnb/readme.md

 │   ├── server   # Strapi CMS backend (this will be removed once the API is fully functional) │   └── web      # Angular frontend
 ├── node_modules # Dependencies for the root project
-├── static       # Static assets (mainly used for readme docs) └── package.json # Root package for project-wide scripts and dependencies
+├── assets       # Static assets (mainly used for readme docs) └── package.json # Root package for project-wide scripts and dependencies
 ```